envris/nationalparks-admin/rdbms/README.md

   Full data export can be configured and scheduled to store dumps on S3. *all data since last run will be lost*

   To move data outside of RDS can be configured logical replication based on 3rd party software (https://bucardo.org/wiki/Bucardo).
 Ideally it’ll require separate server(either amazon EC2 instances or datacenter server or any other service providers).
 This solution doesn’t guarantee 100% data safe.
 Some data generated between synchronisations can be lost.

-### FAQ:
-**Q: What Amazon RDS offers to guarantee data safe?**

-A: Amazon provides 2 different types to save your data "Automated Backups"(http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) and "DB Snapshots"(http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)

-**Q: What's the difference between "Automated Backups" and "DB Snapshots"?**

-A:"DB Snapshot" it's a storage volume snapshot(instant) of your DB instance, backing up the entire DB instance and not just individual databases.
-DB can be state can be restored ONLY same time when snapshot was created
-"Automated Backups" it's a  continuous process which allows you to restore database anytime in the past and guarantee data safe up to last transaction.
-It includes daily snapshot + automated WALs(write ahead logs) archiving

-**Q: Where does Amazon store backups and snapshots?**

-A:THey are stored in S3

-**Q: How quick snapshot can be taken?**

-A: Once you run command AWS makes a filesystem snapshot and moves it to S3 (it becomes available once completely move to S3).
-You can verify snapshot status with "db-snapshot-completed".

-**Q: How quick can we restore backup and snapshot?**

-A: Restoring automated backup takes more time.
-It requires to restore database + apply all WALs(write ahead logs) to reach specified point to recover.
-Restoring snapshot is much faster, as it needs to restore only filesystem snapshot

-**Q: Can we use db snapshot to speed up restore after failed release?**

-A: Yes, it's best option.
-Create snapshot before release, verify it's completed with db-snapshot-completed, run DB related release scripts.